RuoyuDeng/M8-Docker-BGP/README.md

 #### docker compose up
 Follow the steps by typing the command into your `terminal` (`cmd` if you are using windows)
-1. git clone this [repository](https://github.com/RuoyuDeng/M8-Docker-BGP.git) by typing: `git clone https://github.com/RuoyuDeng/M8-Docker-BGP.git`
+1. git clone this [repository](https://github.com/RuoyuDeng/Splendor.git) by typing: `git clone https://github.com/RuoyuDeng/Splendor.git`
-2. Then you cd into the directory: `cd M8-Docker-BGP`
+2. Then you cd into the directory: `cd Splendor`
 3. Run the update submodules script
    1. For mac/linux, type: `./updatesubmodules.sh`
    2. For windows, you can first open the folder in explorer, and then right-click on the file `updatesubmodules.ps1`,